rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 # Behavior for the cases described above

-1) Merging long list with single element list
+a) Merging long list with single element list

 It might seem that the algorithm is not symmetric.
 But at least for the case of merging a large list with a single element list, the algorithm boils down to a binary search in both cases.

-2) Merging a long list and a small list
+b) Merging a long list and a small list

 The algorithm will use the information from the comparison of both middle elements to avoid unnecessary comparisons

-3) Merging two long non-overlapping lists
+c) Merging two long non-overlapping lists

 The algorithm will figure out in O(log n) in the first recursion step that the lists are disjoint, and then just copy them

-4) Merging interleaved lists
+d) Merging interleaved lists

 This is tricky, but tests with counting comparisons have indicated that the maximum number of comparisons is never much more than `m + n - 1`.

 # Benchmarks

-3) Merging two long non-overlapping lists
+## Case c: Merging two long non-overlapping lists

 A simple benchmark was done to compare the linear merge with the binary merge in the case where two long, non-overlapping sequences are compared.
 This was a case that was very important for my original use case.
 The benchmark was done using both small rational numbers (as an example with a reasonably expensive comparison) and integers (as an example with a very cheap comparison).